Tom Cooper (footballer): Liverpool

 After 267 appearances for Derby, Liverpool manager George Patterson secured his services for a £7,500 fee in December 1934.
 He immediately made his debut on 8 December in an away fixture at Stamford Bridge; Chelsea spoilt the day for Cooper by humbling the "Reds" 4–1.
 Cooper failed to hit the target for his new club (after only scoring once for Derby) although he was an excellent defender who was one of the toughest tacklers in the game.
-He wasn't just a stopper, his passing was of the highest order.
-His Anfield career was pretty much the same as his Derby days, as he became a regular starter from day one, he missed just two of the remaining fixtures of the 1934–35 season and featured in 127 of the 168 games over the following four campaigns.
+He wasn't just a stopper; his passing was of the highest order.
+His Anfield career was pretty much the same as his Derby days, as he became a regular starter from day one; he missed just two of the remaining fixtures of the 1934–35 season and featured in 127 of the 168 games over the following four campaigns.
 Liverpool finished just two places and three points above the relegation zone in 1935–36, and rose just one place in 1936–37.
 The club then posted 11th-place finishes in 1937–38 and 1938–39.

-His last competitive game was a league game at Anfield, Chelsea were the visitors and the "Reds" won 1–0 with a goal from débutante Cyril Done.
+His last competitive game was a league game at Anfield; Chelsea were the visitors, and the "Reds" won 1–0 with a goal from débutante Cyril Done.
 The league was then called to a halt because of the war, with regional leagues being set up around the country.
 Cooper's last match in a red shirt was at Gresty Road on 22 March 1940 in a 6–3 victory over Crewe Alexandra in the Western Division.
-Cooper also played for Wrexham as a wartime guest.
+Cooper also played as a wartime guest for Wrexham.

 International career

 The Football Association saw his quality at Derby and selected him to represent England 15 times.
-His first cap came on 22 October 1927 in a British Home Championship match at Windsor Park Belfast; Northern Ireland were the hosts and won the game 2–0.
+His first cap came on 22 October 1927 in a British Home Championship match at Windsor Park Belfast; Ireland were the hosts and won the game 2–0.
+He played in the 1929 defeat to Spain, which was England's first defeat overseas.
 Cooper was given the ultimate honour of captaining his country twice in his last two appearances for England; the first time was against Czechoslovakia on 16 May 1934; the Czechs won the game 2–1.
 He would surely have been selected to play even more representative matches had it not been for injuries, including having both knee cartilages removed.

 Death

 Cooper enlisted in the armed forces in World War II, joining the Royal Military Police.
 In June 1940, Cooper was out on his despatch motorcycle when he collided with a lorry; he died in the accident.
-An inquiry took place into his death with the outcome being an order that stated despatch riders were no longer allowed to ride their motorcycles without wearing a crash helmet.
+An inquiry took place into his death, with the outcome being an order that stated despatch riders were no longer allowed to ride their motorcycles without wearing a crash helmet.
 His six pallbearers were Sammy Crooks, Harry Bedford, George Collin, Douglas Duncan, Tom Davison and George Stevenson, all former Derby County clubmates.